MatteoGuadrini/nosqlapi/README.md

 `.description`

-This read-only attribute contains the session attribute (can be string, list or dictionary).
+This read-only attribute contains the session parameters (can be string, list or dictionary).

 `.item_count`